 The Supreme Court has issued notice to Central and State Governments in the Public Interest Litigation filed seeking the filling up of vacancies of Information Commissioners under the Right to Information Act.

-A Two Judge bench of Justice A.K Sikri and Justice Ashok Bhushan told ASG Pinky Amamd that it is a very serious issue."This is the situation in all institutions in the country"
+A Two Judge bench of Justice A.K Sikri and Justice Ashok Bhushan told ASG Pinky Amamd that it is a very serious issue.

 The petition was filed by three transparency campaigners, in the light of the fact that thousands of complaints and appeals under the RTI Act pending before the Central Information Commission and the functioning of Commissions in various states were paralysed by unfilled vacancies.
 They sought directions to immediately fill up all vacant posts through a transparent and time-bound manner.